antononcube/Raku-Markdown-Grammar/README.md

 #### Pod6

-The notebook formats have syntax that is hard to evaluate the conversions visually.
+The notebook formats have syntax that makes it hard to evaluate the conversions visually.
 That is why I use Pod6 -- during development it is much easier to evaluate the Pod6 interpretations produced by the package.
 (I.e. no need to use another tool to open and evaluate the obtained conversion artifact.)